patricktrahan/Weather_Data_API/README.md

+<h1>Weather Forecast App.</h1>
-<h1>Weather Forecast App.
-A web application that provides weather forecasts for selected locations using the weather.gov API.</h1>
+<h4>A web application that provides weather forecasts for selected locations using the weather.gov API.</h4>
 <h2>
    <a href="https://weather-data-api.onrender.com">Live Project</a>
 </h2>